CarvanaCorp/funcable/src/Funcable.Core/README.md

 (int)result [int]: -1
 ```

-Programmers coming from other Functional languages might struggle slightly with the `Result<T, TError>` type.
+Programmers coming from other Functional languages might struggle slightly with the `IResult<T, TError>` type.
 This is because in other languages the convention is that the `Left` type is considered the error and the `Right` type the success. `Right is right`.